Social Enterprise

 3. Fulfill your social mandate.

 In 2006 SEs accounted for one percent of all registered businesses in the UK.
 By 2021 that had risen to two percent.
-Although lagging behind the UK and the US Canada has seen steady growth in the sector in general and in social purchasing in particular.
+Although lagging behind the UK and the US Canada has seen steady growth in this sector in general and in social purchasing in particular.